amyjko/foundations-of-information/chapters/managing.md

 There are many kinds of information that can be considered "personal":

 * Information that people keep, whether stored on paper or in digital form.
-This includes critical document ssuch as licenses, birth certificates, and passports, but also personally meaningful documents like mementos, letters, and other information-carrying documents.
+This includes critical document such as licenses, birth certificates, and passports, but also personally meaningful documents like mementos, letters, and other information-carrying documents.
 * Information about a person but kept by others.
 This includes things like health or student records and histories of tax or bill payments.
 * Information directed towards a person, such as emails, social media messages, and advertisements.